Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A ten-foot-square shaft plunges into darkness.
 The sound of slowly dripping water echoes up the shaft.
 ^2d1

-Characters who have [[/5.
-Mechanics/Rules/Senses.md#darkvision\|darkvision]] or a sufficient light source can see that the shaft descends 40 feet to some kind of vault deep in the Pillarstone of Ravenloft.
+Characters who have darkvision or a sufficient light source can see that the shaft descends 40 feet to some kind of vault deep in the Pillarstone of Ravenloft.
 Stones protrude from the shaft at regular intervals, offering handholds and footholds.
-The stones are slippery, however, so a character who tries to scale the wall without the aid of magic or the use of a climber's kit must make a successful DC 10 Strength ([[/5.
-Mechanics/Rules/Skills.md#Athletics\|Athletics]]) check.
+The stones are slippery, however, so a character who tries to scale the wall without the aid of magic or the use of a climber's kit must make a successful DC 10 Strength (Athletics) check.

 ##### Vault